-- Appear.in comes in to help when all other tools fail: you just open a video conferencing room, send the link to your guests and they can join without having to install any application or create an account.
+- Whereby (formerly Appear.in) comes in to help when all other tools fail: you just open a video conferencing room, send the link to your guests and they can join without having to install any application or create an account.
 (Only a browser extension is needed to be added).
 It is a lightweight video chat tool with fewer features than Zoom but offers unprecedented ease of use.
 The free plan offers group video conferencing and screen sharing up to 4 people with one fixed meeting room.
 Thus no need to create different meeting links each time, the same link will work for your team to meet anytime.

 - Skype was among the first players in peer-to-peer video conferencing and as it has been widely adopted now it’s often a straightforward option for calling contacts who have Skype accounts.
 On the downside, there is a long history of Skype calls suffering from quality issues and compatibility issues often hinder group calls.
 Unfortunately, it is also extremely difficult communicating with someone who uses the business version of Skype (Lync) while you are using the regular version.
 Though Skype offer screen sharing and group video conferencing it seems to be taking way more resources from the computer than competing tools.
 On the upside, it’s a completely free option.